-- 65(1) A councillor or traditional leader who did not participate in the debate on a motion or proposal (hereafter the "original motion") may at the end of a speech about the original motion propose that the matter be put to the vote. - (2) The councillor or traditional leader who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
-The seconder may not address the meeting on the proposal. - (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion. - (4) The introducer of the original motion may, when a proposal in sub-rule (1) had been made and its introducer had spoken in terms of sub-rule (2), address the meeting on that proposal without diminishing from his or her right to reply should that proposal be rejected.
-If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion. - (5) The introducer of the original motion has the right, before the matter is put to the vote, to reply.
+65(1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may at the end of a speech about the original motion propose that the matter be put to the vote.

+The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her (2) proposal, but he or she has no right of reply.
+The seconder may not address the meeting on the proposal

+(3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion.

+The introducer of the original motion may, when a proposal in sub-rule (1) had been made and its introducer had spoken in (4) terms of sub-rule (2), address the meeting on that proposal without diminishing from his or her right to reply should that proposal be rejected.
+If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion.
+The introducer of the original motion has the right, before the matter is put to the vote, to reply.
+(5)